amiralles/avl_tree/README.md

 ## How to use it

 Here is an example on how to use this library.
 For convenience is just a header file.
+Include it in your project and you'd be ready to roll.

 ```